cyberconcepts/loops/README.txt

 ====================================================

-Note: the term "view" here is not directly related to the special Zop 3 term "view" (a multiadapter for presentation purposes) but basically bears the common sense meaning: an object (that may be persistent or created on the fly) that provides a view to content of whatever kind.
+Note: the term "view" here is not directly related to the special Zope 3 term "view" (a multiadapter for presentation purposes) but basically bears the common sense meaning: an object (that may be persistent or created on the fly) that provides a view to content of whatever kind.

-Views (or nodes - that's the only type of views existing at the moment) thus provide the presentation space to concepts and resources.
+Views (or nodes - that's the only type of views existing at the moment) thus provide the presentation space for concepts and resources, i.e. visitors of a site only see views or nodes but never concepts or resources directly;
+the views or nodes, however, present informations coming from the concepts or resources they are related to.

 We first need a view manager: